Cacti/documentation/Templates.md

 template throughout Cacti.

-Second, you will notice a list of **Data Source** / **Data Source Item** field names with Use Per-Data Source Value checkboxes next to each one.
+Second, you will notice a list of **Data Source** / **Data Source Item** field names with Use Per-Data Source Value check-boxes next to each one.
 The nice thing about Templates in Cacti is that you can choose whether to template each field on a per-field basis.
-If you leave the checkbox unchecked, every **Data Source** attached to the **Data Template** will inherit its value from the Template.
-If the checkbox is checked, every **Data Source** attached to the **Data Template* will contain its own value for that particular field.
+If you leave the check-box unchecked, every **Data Source** attached to the **Data Template** will inherit its value from the Template.
+If the check-box is checked, every **Data Source** attached to the **Data Template* will contain its own value for that particular field.
 When generating a real **Data Source**, you will be prompted to fill those non-templated